shreyaskhatavkar007/posts-task/README.md

 /posts: All the posts from API and comments of particular post /users: All the users from the API
 /comments: All the comments from API with an Infinite Scrollbar

+For Comments: Newly added comments wont be edited as the PUT would fail on https://jsonplaceholder.typicode.com/

 ## Learn More